jasonroelofs/simple_aws/README.md

 ### Parameters

-With that in mind, here's what SimpleAWS allows.
+Adding parameters to your method calls follows similar rules, with some Quality of Life improvements.
 The following three are equivalent:

 #### Just Call It